 It’s all red and swollen…

 To get bitten by a rattlesnake

-Sexual innuendo has become very common in the romantic poetry and predominantly in that drama which was written at times when it was not possible to use such language openly.
-Just see an example from this poem.
+Sexual innuendo has become very common in romantic poetry, and predominantly in dramas written in a time when it was not possible to use such language openly.

 A good example of innuendos can be seen in this poem.

 Literature abounds with innuendo – especially romantic poetry, novels, and dramas.
 Some authors believe that innuendos are used to fill a void in literature, and that their readers consider them as uplifting and entertaining.
 However, they come across as passive and aggressive categories of communication, since they are indirect and generally used to attack or insult somebody or some section of society.

 Innuendos serve as oblique allusions and vague references to reputation and character.
 Hence, they could be the best tool for those who do not want to be direct.
 Innuendo can be an effective way of undermining somebody’s character in society.